 The price we receive for our oil production is generally different than the NYMEX price because of changes in the roll component of the NYMEX price due to the timing of when the monthly NYMEX price is set.
-We have entered sell
+We have entered sell basis swap agreements that effectively fix the roll component of the NYMEX price for the production and periods shown below.

 Weighted Average Roll

 Production Period Bbls per Day Price per Bbl (a)

-April 2023-December 2023 3,000 \$ 0.89
+October 2023-December 2023 3,000 \$ 0.89